galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos-manager.md

 <details><summary>Read the content of an existing partitioned data set member</summary>

 Create a new *IZosDataset* object representing an existing partitioned data set (PDS).
-If the PDS exists, check if the member exists and retrieve it's content:
+If the PDS exists, check if the member exists and retrieve it's content in text mode:

 ```
 @ZosImage(imageTag="A")